RegardsOss/RegardsOss.github.io/REGARDS-docs/frontend/components/internationalization.md

 ## How to

+There is two way of using the REGARDS internationalization system :
+ - With a component **I18nProvider**
+ - With a component decorator function **withI18n**

 ### I18nProvider

 To use the REGARDS I18nProvider you need to surround your component that needs internationalization with the I18nProvider.